joakim/kay/README.md

 ### Cells

 It's cells all the way down, from modules to values.
-Cells consist of internal state, code and behaviours.
-They are at the same time objects, functions and compound statements.
-Cells communicate by listening for and passing messages (represented as tuples `()`).
-Messages are pattern matched against behaviours and may be typed.
-There's no inheritance, only composition and behavioural traits.
-A cell's properties (its internal state) are not available from the outside except through setters/getter.
+Cells consist of internal state (properties), code (statements) and behaviours (functions).
+Cells communicate by passing messages, represented as tuples `(key value key value …)`.
+Received messages are matched against behaviour signatures, which may be typed.
+There's no inheritance or prototypes, only composition and duck-typing.
+A cell is opaque, its internal state (properties) is not available from the outside, except through setters/getters.

 Cells are passed by reference and implemented as persistent (immutable) data structures.
-The receiver of a cell gets a "view" of the cell's state as it was at that particular instant in time.
-Mutating a cell creates a new version from that "view", with structural sharing of its past states.
+The receiver of a cell gets a "view" of the cell's state _as it was_ at that particular instant in time.
+Mutating a cell creates a new version from that "view", with structural sharing of the past versions of its state.

 The runtime is the stem.